meettingthespam/quickTutorialsForNecessaryThings/getting_ubunutu_linux_server_setup.md

 adduser john

-## add a password for the user, and fill out anything else for it
+## add a password for the user, and fill out anything else for it (if so desired, not necessary)

 ## then you can add their privilages
-##(sudo if you don't remember/didn't know if for root commands until restricted)
+## (sudo if you don't remember/didn't know is for root commands until restricted)
 adduser john sudo